dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 ## Run exports

-Once you've defined Export in your dbt project, the next step is to run them.
-There are two ways to run an Export:
+Once you define exports in your dbt project, then you can run them.
+There are two ways to run an export:

 1. [Run exports in development](#exports-in-development) using the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation).
 2. [Run exports in production](#exports-in-production) using the [dbt Cloud Job scheduler](/docs/deploy/job-scheduler).